 Please call (212) 677-4800 ext.
 7219, if you need a chaplain to visit your ship or send us an email.
 If possible, contact us as early as you can so we can plan accordingly.

 We offer social work assistance and resources for seafarers and immigrants.

 Merchant ships boarded in 2022

 We live in a global village.
-The world’s seaborne trade totals 8.4 billion tons.
+The international shipping industry is responsible for the transport of around 90% of world trade.
 It is said that without seafarers, half the world would starve and the other half would freeze.

 Over 50,000 merchant ships are trading internationally, transporting everything from bananas to cars.
 The world fleet is registered in over 150 nations, and manned by over a million seafarers of almost every nationality.
 Generally, these mariners have contracts for ten months or more with modest salaries and few benefits.
 For those long periods, the seafarer works in virtual isolation in the middle of the ocean facing risks of piracy, abusive employers and co-workers, depression, and accidents.